JCVenterInstitute/VIGOR4/README.md

 This project is funded by the National Institute Of Allergy And Infectious Diseases of the National Institutes of Health under Award Number U19AI110819 and Contract Number HHSN272201400028C and is a collaboration between Northrop Grumman Health IT, J. Craig Venter Institute, and Vecna Technologies.

+### Annotatable Viruses

-### VIGOR4 currently annotates the following viruses:
+Vigor4 uses the [VIGOR_DB](https://github.com/JCVenterInstitute/VIGOR_DB) project which currently has databases for the following viruses:

 * Influenza (A & B for human, avian, and swine, and C for human)
 * West Nile Virus
 * Zika Virus